I love a good series, but this one didn't make my Top 10 List. Sorry, Mrs. Allen. |

 (Let me stop a minute and say, definitely, that the Mythos Academy books are written for an older audience than Harry Potter, so please don't hand these to any 9-year-olds.
 The main character is 17 and is faced with real-time high-school aged problems.
 There is discussion of sex, drugs, and alcohol, as well as war, death, and torture, so these are truly meant for a PG-13 crowd.)

-The first of a GOOD series!
+The first of a series The first of a GOOD series! |

 The main character in Touch of Frost (and the rest of the series) is Gwen Frost, a Gypsy girl with touch magic.
 If she touches you or your belongings she can see your emotion-laden past.
 Gwen only learned of the Mythos Academy after the death of her mother, and she wasn't raised in decadent wealth like the rest of her classmates.
 She's more comfortable in hoodies than Gucci or Prada.
 It's safe to say that Gwen has a steep learning curve when it comes to figuring out the world of the Mythos Academy.